PoignardAzur/poignardazur.github.io/_posts/2023-02-02-masonry-01-and-my-vision-for-rust-ui.md

 Earlier in this article, I said that a Rust GUI framework should have all the affordances of a browser.

-Masonry isn't remotely at that point.
+Masonry isn't even remotely at that point.

 I initially wanted to include a rudimentary Widget Inspector as a proof of concept, which would let you click an arbitrary widget and get its position in the widget tree, styling information, other metadata, etc. But implementing that inspector took longer than I expected, and by that point, I had already delayed the first release way too much (see next section), so I decided to release Masonry without it.